skypjack/entt/docs/md/entity.md

 Note that entities can also be excluded from the parameter list when received through a callback and this can improve even further the performance during iterations.<br/>
-Since they aren't explicitly instantiated, empty components aren't returned in any case.
+Since they are not explicitly instantiated, empty components are not returned in any case.

 **Note**: prefer the `get` member function of a group instead of that of a